 Function Delegated: This text is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [see below].
 Prior to tenders being publicly invited, the determination, in writing, of the criteria for deciding which tender should be accepted; and Publicly invite tenders before entering into a contract for the supply of goods or services if the consideration under the contract is, or is expected to be, worth more than \$150,000\$250,000.
-3. Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender information is provided notice of the variation [F&G r.14(5)].
-Statutory Power being Delegated: Local Government Act 1995 s_3.57(1) Tenders for providing goods or services Local Government (Function and General) Regulations 1996 r11(1) When tenders have to be publicly invited r_14(2a) & (5)Publicly inviting tenders, requirements for; and Power is originally assigned to: Local Government Statutory Power of Delegation : Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Tenders can only be invited for those goods and services identified in the Annual Budget, Corporate Business Plan or separately approved by Council.
+Authority to vary tender information after public notice of invitation to tender and before the close of tenders, taking reasonable steps to ensure each person who has sought copies of the tender information is provided notice of the variation [F&G r.14(5)].
+Statutory Power being Delegated: Local Government Act 1995 s.3.57(1) Tenders for providing goods or services 3 Local Government (Function and General) Regulations 1996 r11(1) When tenders have to be publicly invited r_14(2a) & (5)Publicly inviting tenders, requirements for; and Power is originally assigned to: Local Government Statutory Power of Delegation: Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: Tenders can only be invited for those goods and services identified in the Annual Budget, Corporate Business Plan or separately approved by Council.
 Acceptance of the most advantageous tender is subject to Section 3.57(1) of the Local Government Act 1995, Regulation 11(1) of the Local Government (Functions and General) Regulations 1996 and Delegation 1.1.14.
 Subject to the requirements and conditions of Council's Purchasing Policy.
 Statutory Power to Sub- Delegate: Local Government Act 1995: s.5.44 CEO may delegate some powers and duties to other employees CEO's Sub-Delegation: The exercise of the delegated power does not include the power of delegation All Directors Manager Contracts & Procurement is appointed for the purposes of Function 3 only.
 CEO's Conditions on Sub-delegation: Subject to the conditions on delegation to the CEO.

-The invitation to tender is to be ender it be ender in the ender is to be ender it be end it be ender it entered into the Tender Register
+Record Keeping Statement (LGA 1995) s5.46(3) " A person to whom a power or duty is delegated under this Act is to keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty."
+The invitation to tender is to be entered into the Tender Regis in the manner prescribed. - - - - - - - - - - - - - entered into the Tender Register

-Compliance Links City of Wanneroo Purchasing Pol licy
+Ш Compliance Links City of Wanneroo Purchasing Po licy

-Ц Financial Interest Return s R requi red
+l l Financial Interest Return s R requ ired - Yes

-Delegation Administration:
+Delegation Administration :

 Decision Reference Decision Reference Decision Reference

-1. CE01-06/18 6.
+s 1.
+CE01-06/18 6.
 11.

 2 .
 18/313146 7.
 12.

-3 .
+- 1 3 .
 18/306398 8.
 13.

-4. 19/394864 9.
+L 4 .
+19/394864 9.
 14.